fodydev/afrim-man/src/for_developers/translator.md

 Translator
 ===

-A "translator" is simply a program which `clafrica` will invoke during the translation process, allowing you to use programmable predictions.
+A "translator" is simply a program which `afrim` will invoke during the translation process, allowing you to use programmable predictions.
 Possible use cases are:
 - Auto-correction
 - Auto-suggestion

-The fact that clafrica utilizes [The Rhai Scripting Language](https://rhai.rs) makes it easy to implement a simple translator.
+The fact that afrim utilizes [The Rhai Scripting Language](https://rhai.rs) makes it easy to implement a simple translator.

 The following code block shows how to write a translator who suggest a date in another format.